To empower people with physical disabilities to achieve their potential.

 SECRETARY: Joanne Rogers, Businesswoman

-MEMBERS AT LARGE: Kabir Baburi, Patrick Dudding, Craig McKinnon, Paige Muttersbach, Gwendolen O'Connor, Ian Thornton
+MEMBERS AT LARGE: Kabir Baburi, Patrick Dudding, Craig McKinnon, Gwendolen O'Connor, Hillary Acosta

 With 13 years of experience under her belt, Hillary has practiced physiotherapy at several health centres including seven years at G.F.
 Strongwhere she gained invaluable experience dealing with a variety of neurological and complex orthopaedic conditions.
 Always updating her skills, she has completed various post-graduate courses.
 She is qualified with PWR!
 For Parkinson’s disease and vestibular rehabilitation and has completed several Bobath courses for spinal cord injury, brain injury and hemiplegia.
 A mother of two she enjoys cooking and taking her two boys on adventures.
 Hillary has seen the benefits of the combination of individualized exercise, hands-on manual therapy and motivation.
 She believes in enabling those with impairments to enhance their quality of life, through an accessible fitness centre like MOVE.